Mon – Sun: 24/7 Plumbing

 Try the vinegar and baking soda combination if you don’t have washing soda at home.
 We assure you that its fizzing power can help clear minor clogs away.
 It would be best to pour a mug of boiling hot water down your drain and half a mug of baking soda.

-Next, pour another mug of boiling hot water and a mug of white vinegar.
-Leave the combination to do its trick for at least an hour.
-After that, use tap water to drain any residue and check if the water flows properly.
+Follow up with another mug of hot water and a mug of white vinegar.
+Let this fizzy mix work its magic for about an hour.
+Afterwards, run tap water to rinse any leftover residue and check the flow.

 5. Plungers

 You can manually unclog a blocked drain using a plunger, but ensure you use the right one.
-A traditional toilet plunger will not be used if you work with your shower drain or sink drain, as they are relatively small.
+As it is relatively small, a traditional toilet plunger should not be used if you work with your shower or sink drain.
 Use a cup plunger instead.

 First, take the screws off the stopper or grate and place the cup plunger on the drain, ensuring the seal is as tight as possible.
 We suggest applying petroleum jelly to the edges of the plunger so you can provide a tighter seal.
 After that, all you need to do is start plunging with force.